normanrz/awesome-data-labeling/README.md

 #### 3D

 * [KNOSSOS](https://github.com/knossos-project/knossos) - KNOSSOS is a software tool for the visualization and annotation of 3D image data and was developed for the rapid reconstruction of neural morphology and connectivity.
+* [webKnossos](https://webknossos.org) - webKnossos is a collaborative, web-based platform for visualizing, sharing and annotating large 3D image datasets.

 #### Lidar